Zeno of Elea

 - Waterfield, R., The First Philosophers: The Presocratics and Sophists, Oxford: Oxford World’s Classics, 2000, pp. 69–81.

-The standard collection of the fragments of the Presocratics and sophists, together with testimonia pertaining to their lives and thought, remains:
+The long standard collection of the fragments of the Presocratics and sophists, together with testimonia pertaining to their lives and thought, has been:

 - Diels, H., and W. Kranz, Die Fragmente der Vorsokratiker [DK], 6th edition, Berlin: Weidmann, 1951–52.